Michael Manazir

+Michael "Mike" Charles Manazir (born 1959) is a retired American rear admiral who last served as the deputy chief of naval operations for warfare systems before his retirement in 2017.
+He graduated from the United States Naval Academy in 1981 and became a naval aviator.
+During his career in the United States Navy, he had deployments for the Gulf War, the Iraq War, and the War in Afghanistan.
+Manazir's notable commands included a fighter squadron, a fast combat support ship, an aircraft carrier, and Carrier Strike Group 8.

 Early life and education

-Manazir was born in Quantico, Virginia, and is the son of a career United States Marine.
-He graduated from Mission Viejo High School in 1977 and subsequently attended the U.S. Naval Academy, where he earned a Bachelor of Science in Aerospace Engineering in 1981.
+Manazir was born in 1959 in Quantico, Virginia, and is the son of a career United States Marine.
+He graduated from Mission Viejo High School in 1977 and subsequently attended the U.S. Naval Academy, where he earned a Bachelor of Science in aerospace engineering in 1981.
 Manazir was trained as a naval aviator, qualifying in the F-14A/D Tomcat and the F/A-18E/F Super Hornet.
 He was designated a Naval Aviator in April 1983.

 Naval career

 Manazir completed F-14A training and reported for duty to VF-51 as a pilot and landing signal officer (LSO) in July 1984.
 He has flown over 3,750 hours and made 1,200 arrested landings over the course of 15 deployments aboard aircraft carriers.

 Manazir made one ejection from an F-14A, while an instructor.